CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ### Reflection
 The major challenge I faced during this process was to select an appropriate model.
 So, I tested upon various models and Iopted for the best one i.e. Support Vector Machines.

 The project was started with acheiving an accuracy atleast equals to Benchmark model, Gaussian Naive Bayes i.e. 80%.
 But by using Support Vector Machines and by optimizing the model using cross validation score we were able to arrive at an accuracy of 83%.
-Final features were selected on the basis of cross validation score, keeping the model deviance as low as possible.

 ### Improvement
 We can improve the model by further improving the parameters.
 We can even use grid search to get more optmized results.